 Risk is inherent in every business.
-We face a number of risks, including business, operational, strategic, competitive, financial, political, legislative, environmental, safety and regulatory risks, as well as risks related to compensation, cybersecurity threats or incidents, capital expenditures, derivative transactions, commodity-based exposures, acquisitions or other strategic transactions and financing and other liquidity matters.
+We face a number of risks, including business, operational, strategic, competitive, financial, political, legislative, environmental, safety and regulatory risks, as well as risks related to compensation, cybersecurity threats or incidents, artificial intelligence, capital expenditures, derivative transactions, commodity-based exposures, acquisitions or other strategic transactions and financing and other liquidity matters.
 In general, our management is responsible for the day-to-day management of the risks we face, while our Board, as a whole and through its committees, is responsible for the oversight of risk management.

-In its risk oversight role, the Board and each of its committees regularly review and discuss, internally and with management, the material short-, intermediate-, and long-term risks confronting our business, based on reports prepared and delivered by management and outside advisors that address these risks and other information deemed relevant.
-The Board also monitors our risk management and corporate governance policies, including the day-to-day risk management processes designed and implemented by management, and generally evaluates how management operates our Company with respect to risk exposures.
-These risks and risk management policies are also reviewed and analyzed in depth by the Board at an annual strategic planning session with members of senior management.
-Due to the dynamic nature of risk and the business environment generally, management regularly updates the Board on key enterprise risks.
-Board and committee agendas and meeting materials are updated throughout the year so that emerging enterprise risks may be reviewed and discussed at the relevant times.
-This process facilitates the Board's ability to fulfill its oversight responsibilities of the Company's risks in a timely and effective manner.
-The Board considers the risks and vulnerabilities we face when granting authority to management and approving business strategies and particular transactions.
+In its risk oversight role, our Board and each of its committees regularly review and discuss, internally and with management, the material short-, intermediate-, and long-term risks confronting our business, based on reports prepared and delivered by management and outside advisors that address these risks and other information deemed relevant.
+Our Board also monitors our risk management and corporate governance policies, including the day-to-day risk management processes designed and implemented by management, and generally evaluates how management operates our Company with respect to risk exposures.
+These risks and risk management policies are also reviewed and analyzed in depth by our Board at an annual strategic planning session with members of senior management.
+Due to the dynamic nature of risk and the business environment generally, management regularly updates our Board on key enterprise risks.
+Board and committee agendas and meeting materials are updated throughout the year so that emerging enterprise risks may be reviewed and discussed at relevant times.
+We believe this process facilitates our Board's ability to fulfill its oversight responsibilities of our Company's risks in a timely and effective manner.
+Our Board considers the risks and vulnerabilities we face when granting authority to management and approving business strategies and particular transactions.

-The Board performs its risk oversight function in part through its committees, which are comprised solely of independent directors.
+Our Board performs its risk oversight function in part through its committees, which are comprised solely of independent directors.
 Each Board committee's risk oversight role is as follows:

-- The audit committee oversees management of risks related to our financial reporting, disclosure processes and accounting policies, and information technology and cybersecurity, as well as any related party or conflict-of-interest transactions; - The compensation committee oversees management of risks related to our compensation practices and policies; and - The nominating and corporate governance committee oversees management of risks related to Board processes and composition, including director independence, and corporate governance matters.
+- Our audit committee oversees management of risks related to our financial reporting, disclosure processes and accounting policies, and information technology and cybersecurity, as well as any related party or conflict-of-interest transactions; - Our compensation committee oversees management of risks related to our compensation practices and policies; and - Our nominating and corporate governance committee oversees management of risks related to Board processes and composition, including director independence, and corporate governance matters.